A Unified FPT Framework for Crossing Number Problems: Computing drawings for positive instances

 The idea of the proof of Theorem~\ref{thm:explicit} is the following.
-Colin de Verdière and Magnard~\cite{cm-faeg2-24} not only gave a decision algorithm for the problem of embedding a graph on a 2-complex (\Cref{thm:embedding}), but for positive instances their algorithm can compute a representation of an embedding~\cite[arXiv version, Theorem~9.1]{cm-faeg2-24}.
-There remains to turn this embedding into~$\complex$ into a drawing.
-The following result is obtained by a careful inspection of the proof of Theorem~\ref{thm:embedding}. \begin{theorem}[{Colin de Verdière and Magnard~\cite[arXiv version, Theorem~9.1]{cm-faeg2-24}}] In Theorem~\ref{thm:embedding}, if $G$ has an embedding into~$\complex$, and $\complex$ has no edge incident to three triangles and no isolated vertex, an embedding of~$G$ can be computed without overhead in the asymptotic runtime.
-In detail, an embedding of a graph~$H$ is computed where: \begin{itemize} \item $H$ is obtained from~$G$ by augmenting it with at most $2C$ vertices and at most $3C+2u$ edges, and performing at most $C$ edge subdivisions, where $C$ is the size of~$\complex$ and $u$ is the number of connected components of~$G$; \item the images of the vertices of~$H$ cover the singular points of~$\complex$; \item the restriction of~$H$ to the surface part of~$\complex$ is cellular, specified by its combinatorial map, and by which point is mapped to which singular point of~$\complex$; \item the restriction of~$H$ to the isolated edges of~$\complex$ is specified by the sequence of vertices and edges of~$H$ appearing along each isolated edge of~$\complex$. \end{itemize} \end{theorem} Some comments on this theorem are in order.
+The algorithm by Colin de Verdière and Magnard~\cite{cm-faeg2-26} decides whether a graph embeds on a 2-complex (\Cref{thm:embedding}), but also for positive instances it is possible to compute a representation of an embedding~\cite[Theorem~9.1]{cm-faeg2-26}, as restated below.
+There remains to turn this embedding into~$\complex$ into a drawing. \begin{theorem}[{Colin de Verdière and Magnard~\cite[Theorem~9.1]{cm-faeg2-26}}] In Theorem~\ref{thm:embedding}, if $G$ has an embedding into~$\complex$, and $\complex$ has no edge incident to three triangles and no isolated vertex, an embedding of~$G$ can be computed in time $2^{\poly(C)}\cdot n^2$.
+In detail, an embedding of a graph~$H$ is computed where: \begin{itemize} \item $H$ is obtained from~$G$ by augmenting it with at most $2C$ vertices and at most $3C+2u$ edges, and performing at most $C$ edge subdivisions, where $u$ is the number of connected components of~$G$; \item the images of the vertices of~$H$ cover the singular points of~$\complex$; \item the restriction of~$H$ to the surface part of~$\complex$ is cellular, specified by its combinatorial map, and by which point is mapped to which singular point of~$\complex$; \item the restriction of~$H$ to the isolated edges of~$\complex$ is specified by the sequence of vertices and edges of~$H$ appearing along each isolated edge of~$\complex$. \end{itemize} \end{theorem} Some comments on this theorem are in order.
 First, the requirements on the 2-complex~$\complex$ are satisfied for all 2-complexes considered in this paper.
-Second, it is necessary to add vertices to~$H$ in order to cover the singular points of~$\complex$, to add edges in order to make the graph cellularly embedded on the surface part of~$\complex$, and to subdivide edges in order to ensure that edges of the graph are either entirely inside, or entirely outside, the surface part of~$\complex$.
+Second, it is necessary to add vertices to~$H$ in order to cover the singular points of~$\complex$, to add edges in order to make the graph cellularly embedded on the surface part of~$\complex$, and to subdivide edges in order to ensure that each edge of the graph is either entirely inside, or entirely outside, the surface part of~$\complex$.